 Sun 11th Nov – Blyde Canyon Forever Resort

-The original plan was to drive the ‘Panoramic Route’ up through Sabie and Graskop to stop at God’s Window, Mac Mac Falls and Bourke’s Luck Potholes, but because we were behind schedule we decided to take a quicker route through Lydenburg and Ohrigstad on the R36, this took longer than expected because a 10km stretch of the road was being reconstructed and we had to drive the unmade road along side it in a procession of lorries that kicked up so much dust that you couldn’t see 10 metres infront of the bonnet, the tarmacked sections of the road were so badly potholed that you ended up driving twice the distance as you weaved side to side around them, the only well-constructed parts of the road were the speedbumps which were placed randomly here and there and designed to ruin your suspension where the potholes failed.
+The original plan was to drive the ‘Panoramic Route’ up through Sabie and Graskop to stop at God’s Window, Mac Mac Falls and Bourke’s Luck Potholes, but because we were behind schedule we decided to take a quicker route through Lydenburg and Ohrigstad on the R36, this took longer than expected because a 10km stretch of the road was being reconstructed and we had to drive the unmade road along side it in a procession of lorries that kicked up so much dust that you couldn’t see 10 metres in front of the bonnet, the tarmacked sections of the road were so badly potholed that you ended up driving twice the distance as you weaved side to side around them, the only well-constructed parts of the road were the speed bumps which were placed randomly here and there and designed to work in tandem with the potholes to ruin your suspension.

-We eventually arrived at the Blyde Canyon Forever Resort around 5.45pm, which is a fairly small but well set up campsite with 30 pitches, the main focus of the camp is on the lodges but the camping area has good facilities with braai stands, good showers, washing up area and the camp also has a shop, restaurant, swimming pool, liquor store and fuel (just outside the gates) and 2 viewpoints providing a stunning overview of the canyon.
-The only problem we had with the campsite was the stream that runs alongside camp which provides the ideal habitat for a band of vocal toads, the streams banks only serve to amplify the all-night cacophony of back and forth croaking, it was quite the welcome to SA.
-This camp was also our first introduction to the infamous Vervet monkey, we quickly learned that you can’t leave your guard down when there are monkeys about and we will never know for sure what happened to the washing up liquid and bottle of shower gel!
+We eventually arrived at the Blyde Canyon Forever Resort around 5.45pm, which is a fairly small but well set up campsite with 30 pitches, the main focus of the camp is on the lodges but the camping area has good facilities with braai stands, working showers, washing up area and the camp also has a shop, restaurant, swimming pool, liquor store and fuel (just outside the gates) , two viewpoints provide a stunning overview of the canyon.
+The only problem we had with the campsite was the stream that runs alongside camp which provides the ideal habitat for a band of vocal toads, the streams banks only serve to amplify the all-night cacophony of back and forth croaking, it was quite the welcome to SA!
+This camp was also our first introduction to the infamous Vervet monkey, we quickly learned that you can’t let your guard down when there are monkeys about and we will never know for sure what happened to the washing up liquid and bottle of shower gel!

 We cooked some dinner and got to bed early for some overdue rest.